TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 and delete posts.
 In addition there is a *CommentController*, which implements the actions to create and delete comments.

-The Listing of Comments is not implemented as separate Action here, as the Comments usually should be display directly with the Blog-Post and there is no View showing all Comments.
+The listing of comments is not implemented as separate action here as the comments usually should be display directly with the blog post.
+There is no view showing all comments.

-Both Examples show that a Controller is mainly a Container for associated Actions.
+Both Examples show that a controller is mainly a container for associated actions.

-Now we show by example how Model, View and Controller work together.
-The first request we look at should display a list of blog posts (see Figure 2-5):
+Now we show by example how model, view and controller work together.
+The first request we look at should display a list of blog posts (see figure 2-5):

-The User sends a request (1).
-The request Object contains information about the controller and action that should be called and optionally additional parameters.
-In this example the Controller is `Post` and the action `list`
+The user sends a request (1).
+The request object contains information about the controller and action that should be called and optionally additional parameters.
+In this example the controller is `post` and the action `list`

-To respond to the request the action has to query certain data from the Model.(2) In return it receives on or several domain Objects.
-In our example the action queries all blog posts and receives a array with all Blog-Post Objects as response.(3)
+To respond to the request the action has to query certain data from the model.(2) In return it receives on or several domain objects.
+In our example the action queries all blog posts and receives a array with all blog post objects as response.(3)

-Thereafter the action calls the according view and hands over the data for presentation (4) - the array with Blog-Posts in our case.
+Thereafter the action calls the according view and hands over the data for presentation (4) - the array with blog posts in our case.

-The View displays the data and returns the Response to the user.(5)
+The view displays the data and returns the response to the user.(5)

 .. figure:: /Images/2-BasicPrinciples/figure-2-5.png
    :align: center